 Selected Publications: The Painting (September 2017, Tundra Books); The Ghosts of Southwest Arm (Baccalieu Books, 2017); The Ferryland Visitor: A Mysterious Tale (Running the Goat Books and Broadsides, 2016); The Ghosts of Baccalieu (Baccalieu Books, 2013); Born to Write: The Remarkable Lives of Six Famous Authors (Annick Press, 2009); A World Full of Ghosts.
 Art by Marc Mongeau.
 (Annick Press, 2009); The Remarkable Lives of Nine Child Prodigies (Annick Press, 2008); Kids Who Rule: The Remarkable Lives of Five Child Monarchs (Annick Press, 2007); Toronto Between the Wars: Life in the City 1919-1939 (Firefly Books, 2004).

 Mail: P.O.
 Box 6242, St. John’s, NL A1C 6J9

-Available For: Public Readings, School Visits, Workshops, Book Club Appearances, and Manuscript Evaluation.
+Available For: Public Readings, School Visits, Workshops, Book Club Appearances, Manuscript Evaluation, and Freelance Assignments.